Australia Card: History

-The idea for the card was raised at the national Tax Summit in 1985 convened by the then Federal Labor government led by Bob Hawke.
+The idea for the card was raised at the national Tax Summit in 1985 convened by the Australian Government led by Bob Hawke.
 The card was to amalgamate other government identification systems and act against tax avoidance, and health and welfare fraud.
-The government introduced legislation in the parliament in 1986, but it did not have a majority in the Senate and was repeatedly blocked by the opposition and minor parties.
-Due to his opposition to the card, ALP senator George Georges resigned from the party to sit as an independent in December 1986.
+The government introduced legislation in the parliament in 1986, but it did not have a majority in the senate and was repeatedly blocked by the opposition and minor parties.
+Due to his opposition to the card, Australian Labor Party (ALP) senator George Georges resigned from the party to sit as an independent in December 1986.
 In the House of Representatives, ALP backbencher Lewis Kent said the card was un-Australian and that it would be more appropriate to call it a "Hitlercard or Stalincard".

-In response, Hawke asked the Governor-General Sir Ninian Stephen for a double dissolution, which was granted on 5 June 1987, followed by an election on 11 July.
+In response, Hawke asked the Governor-General, Ninian Stephen, for a double dissolution, which was granted on 5 June 1987, followed by an election on 11 July.
 The government was returned, but still without a majority in the Senate.
 Nevertheless, the legislation was reintroduced, even though it was expected to be blocked in the Senate once more.
 Under such circumstances, a joint sitting of the Senate and the House of Representatives could have taken place.
 Due to Labor winning a large majority in the House, its numbers in the overall parliament were enough that the bill would have likely passed.